-Brinker International Inc. (EAT) and other California employers must relieve workers of their duties so they can take meal breaks, although they don’t have to ensure employees aren’t working, the California Supreme Court said.
+Brinker International Inc. (EAT:US) and other California employers must relieve workers of their duties so they can take meal breaks, although they don’t have to ensure employees aren’t working, the California Supreme Court said.

 The San Francisco-based court said that workers should be freed “of all duty, with the employee thereafter at liberty to use the meal period for whatever purposes he or she desires.”

 Employers aren’t obligated to ensure that employees do no work during their breaks, the court said.

 “The court’s approach seeks to provide balance in the workplace, allowing employees to take their breaks, while also accounting for scheduling flexibility based on the wishes of the employee and the inherent demands of their job duties,” said Sarah Goldstein, an employment law attorney in Los Angeles.

 “From the employer’s perspective, the ruling removes the burden of the meal period penalty payment when an employee voluntarily misses a meal period,” Goldstein said in an e-mail.

 California laws require employers to provide hourly workers meal and rest break or give them extra pay.

 Roger Thomson, general counsel at Brinker, operator of the Chili’s Grill & Bar and Romano’s Macaroni Grill chains, said the ruling means the company must provide meal breaks and isn’t penalized if servers and cooks choose to work rather than eat.

 “Brinker is very pleased with the California Supreme Court’s ruling,” he said in an e-mail.